AshlynPowell/PWS-472-Labs/Lab 2- Neutral Variation.md

 First, login to the supercomputer using PuTTy or your Mac terminal.

-Next, load conda and activate the `dendropy` environment.
+Then, load conda and activate the `dendropy` environment:
 ```
 module load conda
 conda activate dendropy